-To underscore our commitment to a gender inclusive environment, we are part of the omniwomen initiative, which is now active in 6 countries.
+To underscore our commitment to a gender inclusive environment, we are part of the Omniwomen + Allies initiative, which is now active in 8 countries.

 In the UK we have supported an Annual Summit since 2015, a forum where our future female leaders find inspiration and mentorship.
-Our goal with this event and its subsequent follow up sessions, known as basecamps, is to foster an environment where women feel they do not need to conform to "traditional" leadership stereotypes to be successful, but instead can be themselves, bringing their own leadership skills and attributes to our companies.
+Our goal with this event and its subsequent follow up sessions, known as basecamps, is to foster an environment where women feel they do not need to conform to "traditional" leadership stereotypes to be successful, but instead can be themselves, bringing their own leadership skills and attributes to our agencies.

-Here at OMG UK, we have been very successful at cultivating an environment where women can succeed and become leaders and we are proud that our gender pay gap reflects this.
+Here at PHD Media Ltd. we have been very successful at cultivating an environment where women can succeed and become leaders and we are proud that our Senior Leadership Team reflects this with a 50% male / female ratio.

 We believe in programmes and initiatives that attract the best talent and foster a culture that gives our people the opportunity to succeed.